How to Make Perfect French Toast: Tips for Crispy, Golden Results

 Importance of Using Butter vs. Oil

-Tips and Tricks for Non-Soggy French Toast
+Tips and Tricks for How to Make Perfect French Toast Without Sogginess

 Now that we’ve covered the foundational elements, it’s time to put that knowledge into practice.
 Perfecting French toast involves attention to detail during every step, from soaking the bread to serving it up hot and crisp.
 Let’s dig into the actionable tips and tricks that guarantee your French toast is never soggy, always golden, and irresistibly delicious.